utkarsh2102/ruby-rails/guides/source/rails_on_rack.md

 **`Rack::ConditionalGet`**

-* Adds support for "Conditional `GET`" so that server responds with nothing if page wasn't changed.
+* Adds support for "Conditional `GET`" so that server responds with nothing if the page wasn't changed.

 **`Rack::ETag`**

 * Adds ETag header on all String bodies.
 ETags are used to validate cache.

+**`Rack::TempfileReaper`**

+* Cleans up tempfiles used to buffer multipart requests.

 TIP: It's possible to use any of the above middlewares in your custom Rack stack.